 Stallions will be disqualified from an ETS event if the stallion handler does not follow the ETS rules in regards to stallions at an ETS Event.

-Horses must wear some form of headgear with reins on each side of the horse’s neck.
-Horses cannot be shown in an ETS event bridleless.
-Riders are expected to provide appropriate tack for their horse to maintain control of their horse in a different setting among several other horses.
+Equines must wear some form of headgear with reins on each side of the equine's neck.
+Equines cannot be shown in an ETS event bridleless.
+Riders are expected to provide appropriate tack for their equine to maintain control of their equine in a different setting among several other equines.
 A violation of this rule will incur a disqualification.

-Horses must wear some type of saddle.
-Horses cannot be ridden bareback at an ETS event.
+Equines must wear some type of saddle.
+Equines cannot be ridden bareback at an ETS event.
 Bareback pads are not considered a type of saddle and cannot be used at any time during an ETS event.
 Treeless saddles are permitted.
 A violation of this rule will incur a disqualification.